OathPros/COMP3/source/guidelines/app-icons.rst

 Icons can make use of skeuomorphic materials (for example: wood, metal, or glass) if required.
 Otherwise, simple colors and textures are recommended.
 Use the :doc:`standard color palette </reference/palette>` as a base for colors.

-Straight surfaces should have flat colors, with gradients being used for curved surfaces.
+Straight surfaces should have flat colors, with gradients being reserved for curved surfaces.

 .. image:: ../img/icons/scr-app-icon-preview.png

-Shadows should be avoided if possible, but can be used if necessary (for example, when it is necessary to give contrast to different icon elements).
+Shadows should be avoided if possible, but can be used if it is necessary to give contrast to different icon elements.
 When drawing shadows, the light source should point straight down from above.
 Do not draw shadows outside the main silhouette of the icon, as these are generated programmatically based on the context.

 Detail
 ~~~~~~

-App icons are defined at 128×128px, but are typically viewed at 64×64px and can be scaled down to 32×32px.
+App icons are defined at 128×128px, but are typically viewed at 64×64px, and can be scaled down to 32×32px.
 Therefore, avoiding adding fine detail, as this will be lost at low sizes.

 .. image:: ../img/icons/hig-icon-sizes.svg

-The template includes a 2px grid which should be followed, and will help to avoid adding excess detail detail.
+The template includes a 2px grid which should be followed, and will help to avoid adding excess details.

 Symbolic App Icons
 ------------------

 .. image:: ../img/icons/symbolic-app-icons.png

-Each app should have an additional symbolic version of its app icon, which is used to represent the app icon at smaller sizes, and is utilized for the high-contrast accessibility theme.
+Each app should have an additional symbolic version of its app icon, which is used to represent the app icon at smaller sizes, as well as being used for the high-contrast accessibility theme.
 A description of the symbolic icon style can be found in the :doc:`UI icons guidelines <ui-icons>`.

-App symbolics can be drawn in the same SVG as full-size app icon, as indicated in the app icon template.
+App symbolics can be drawn in the same SVG as the full-size app icon, as indicated in the app icon template.
 App Icon Preview will export both the full-size and symbolic versions of the icon.

-Where possible, the same metaphor as the full size app icon should be reused for the symbolic.
+Where possible, the same metaphor as the full size app icon should be used for the symbolic.

 Nightly Variant
 ---------------

-If you provide a nightly or beta build of your application, you're advised to create a specific version of the app icon for it to easily tell stable from development versions apart.
+If you provide a nightly or beta build of your application, it is recommended to create a specific version of the app icon for it.

 The App Icon Preview is able to generate a nightly variant of the icon automatically.
-In some cases it may be desirable to adjust the output manually, but in most cases the nightly variant doesn't need more than an export from App Icon Preview.
+In some cases it may be desirable to adjust the output manually, though in most cases this shouldn't be necessary.

 .. image:: ../img/icons/app-icon-nightly.png